Shtamim/Wordlist_generator/README.md

 - [License](#license)

 ## Code of Conduct

-This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to tamim4960@gmail.com.
+This project adheres to a [Code of Conduct](code_of_conduct.md).
+By participating, you are expected to uphold this code.Please report unacceptable behavior to tamim4960@gmail.com.

 ## How to Contribute